 History & architecture

 Once you enter Chiesa di San Lio, prepare for a dark baroque interior with a bit of mystery.
 Once you get used to it, the church opens up in a new light.
-Look up at the ceiling, you will see a magnificent fresco by Tiepolo.
+Look up at the ceiling and see a magnificent fresco by Tiepolo.
 It depicts The Glory of the Cross and St. Leo IX.
 The prominent painter left another mark at the church - a painting of Angels and Virtues.

-Visitors can see the painting of Apostle James the Great by Titian.
-It is by the main door.
+You can also enjoy Apostle James the Great by Titian, located by the main door.

 The main altarpiece is Dead Christ Upheld by Saints and Angels by Jacopo Palma il Giovane.
 As you enter the chapel, notice a monument to Andrea Pisani.
-He was Captain General, who served Venice greatly and died in 1718.
+He was Captain General, who served Venice and died in 1718.
 Another beautiful piece is the 18th-century organ.
 It features paintings of the Life of David and the Virgin with Putti.